Efficiently Trainable Text-to-Speech System Based on Deep Convolutional Networks with Guided Attention: Preliminary

 \subsection{Basic Knowledge of the Audio Spectrograms}

-An audio waveform can be mutually converted to a complex spectrogram $Z = \{Z_{\freq,t}\}\in \mathbb{C}^{\Freq' \times T'}$ by linear maps called STFT and inverse STFT, where $\Freq'$ and $T'$ denote the number of frequency bins and temporal bins, respectively.
-It is common to consider only the magnitude $|Z| = \{|Z_{\freq,t}|\}$, since it still has useful information for many purposes, and that $|Z|$ is almost identical to $Z$ in a sense that there exist many phase estimation ($\sim$ waveform synthesis) techniques from magnitude spectrograms, e.g.{} the famous Griffin\&Lim algorithm~\cite{gla}; see also e.g.~\cite{wileyphase}.
-We always use RTISI-LA~\cite{Zhu2007}, an online G\&L, to synthesize a waveform.
+An audio waveform and a complex spectrogram $Z = \{Z_{\freq t}\}\in \mathbb{C}^{\Freq' \times T'}$ are mutually transformed by linear maps called Short-term Fourier Transform (STFT) and inverse STFT, where $\Freq'$ and $T'$ denote the number of frequency bins and temporal bins, respectively.
+It is common to consider only the magnitude $|Z| = \{|Z_{\freq t}|\} \in \mathbb{R}^{\Freq' \times T'}$, since it still has useful information for many purposes, and that $|Z|$ and $Z$ are almost the same in the sense that there exist many phase estimation (i.e.,{} $|Z|$ to $Z$ estimation, and therefore, waveform synthesis) techniques, e.g.{} the famous Griffin\&Lim algorithm (GLA)~\cite{gla}; see also e.g.~\cite{wileyphase}.
+We always use RTISI-LA~\cite{Zhu2007}, an online GLA, to synthesize a waveform.
 In this paper, we always normalize STFT spectrograms as $|Z| \gets (|Z|/\max(|Z| ))^\gamma$, and convert back $|Z| \gets |Z|^{\eta/\gamma}$ when we finally need to synthesize the waveform, where $\gamma, \eta$ are pre- and post-emphasis factors.

-It is also common to consider a mel spectrogram $S \in \mathbb{R}^{\Freq \times T'}$, $(\Freq \ll \Freq')$, by applying a mel filter-bank to $|Z|$.
-This is a standard dimension reduction technique in speech processing.
+It is also common to consider a mel spectrogram $S \in \mathbb{R}^{\Freq \times T'}$, $(\Freq \ll \Freq')$, obtained by applying a mel filter-bank to $|Z|$.
+This is a standard dimension reduction technique for speech processing.
 In this paper, we also reduce the temporal dimensionality from $T'$ to $\lceil T'/4 \rceil =: T$ by picking up a time frame every four time frames, to accelerate the training of Text2Mel shown below.
 We also normalize mel spectrograms as $S \gets (S/\max(S))^\gamma$.